 Besides visiting restaurants and getting a real taste of the Icelandic cuisine, we will go shopping together for local ingredients and cooking meals on our campervan’s grill.

-In total we will travel approx. 1300km with a daily distance ranging from 150-400 km.
+In total we will travel approx. 1650 km with a daily distance ranging from 120-380 km.
 Iceland has very good quality concrete roads all along the trip.

-In one camp we can handle a maximum of 14 guests at the same time (7 vans).
-Solo travelers, groups of friends and couples usually mixed nationalities.
+To one trip we can welcome a maximum of 24 guests at the same time (12 vans).
+Solo travelers, groups of friends and couples are all welcome.

 All the photos and videos you see are from our previous camps.
 We produce high-quality content of all our camps, which you will receive after returning home to remember all the amazing memories.

-Depending on spending habits your budget for the trip should range from 400-700 EUR.
-For reference, a meal in a restaurant is between 20-50 EUR, petrol for the trip will be approx. 120 EUR, entry to thermal bath is maximum 40 EUR in Mitvan – this is an optional program for the trip.
+Depending on spending habits your budget for the trip should range from 500-900 EUR.
+For reference, a meal in a restaurant is between 40-50 EUR, petrol for the trip will be approx. 250 EUR, entry to thermal bath is ~40 EUR in Mývatn – this is an optional program for the trip.